IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

     }
 ```

-We see that for the validator we are using the typed version with a custom data type for the datum that we call VestingDatum.
-It contains the beneficiary which is of PubKeyHash type and the deadline which is of type POSIXTime.
-The validation logic says that the funds can be unlocked only when the deadline has been reached and the transaction is signed by the beneficiary.
-In the validation code we have the helper variables signedByBeneficiary and deadlineReached which are of type Bool.
-In the first variable, we use the helper function txSignedBy that takes in a transaction info and a public key hash and checks whether this transaction has been signed with this public key hash.
-In the second variable, we access the validity range of the transaction and check that it is contained inside the interval starting with the deadline and going to infinity.
-Then we wrap the validator function and compile it to a Validator type.
-In the helper functions section we have the saveVal function that writes the validator to a .plutus file.
-And then we also have the printVestingDatumJSON function that takes in a public key hash and a string which contains the time in ISO 8601 format and prints the datum in JSON format to the terminal.
-If we run this function and input a date and time together with a public key hash we get the following example output:
+### Section 3: Saving the compiled validator script and printing VestingDatum in JSON format

+These helper functions provide convenient ways to save the validator script to a file and print the `VestingDatum` in JSON format, which can be useful for testing and debugging purposes.

+`saveVal` is a helper function that saves the compiled validator script to a file.
+It uses the `writeValidatorToFile` function from the `Utilities` module to write the compiled validator script to a file named "vesting.plutus" in the "./assets" directory.

+The `printVestingDatumJSON` function is another helper function that takes the beneficiary's public key hash and the deadline as a string in ISO 8601 format.
+It constructs the `VestingDatum` using the provided values.
+The `fromJust` function is used to extract the `POSIXTime` value from the result of `posixTimeFromIso8601`.
+The `posixTimeFromIso8601` function converts the deadline string to a POSIXTime value.
+The constructed `VestingDatum` is then printed as JSON to the console using the `printDataToJSON` function.

+If we run this function and input a date and time together with a public key hash, we get the following example output:

 ```
 Prelude> import Vesting